siddhant-vij/Backup-and-Restore-Utility/README.md

 ## Future Improvements

-- **Selective Patterns**: Backup/Restore only specific files or directories.
-- **Exclude Patterns**: Specify file or directory patterns to exclude from backup/restore.
-- **Backup Integrity Checks**: Verify the integrity of backup files.
+- **Backup Integrity Checks**: Verify the integrity of backup & restore files.
 - **Incremental Backups**: Only back up files that have changed since the last (any) backup.
 - **Differential Backups**: Only back up files that have changed since the last (full) backup.
 - **Backup Versioning**: Save multiple versions of backup files.
-- **Configuration Files**: Use configuration files to pre-set backup and restore settings.
 - **Log Generation**: Generate logs detailing the backup and restore operations.
 - **API Integration**: Allow integration with other systems - used as a service by other apps.
 - **Backup to Remote Server**: Ability to backup to a remote server via FTP or SSH.